Key 2011 Accomplishments

 • The County maintained its strong bond rating of AA- from S&P Rating Agency.

-• Supported the City of Batavia and Towns of Batavia, Bergen, Byron, Elba, LeRoy, Oakfield and Pavilion with annual assessment update duties.
-Also supported the Towns of Alabama, Bethany, Darien and Pembroke in triennial assessment updates.
+• Supported the City of Batavia and Towns of Batavia, Bergen, Byron, Elba, LeRoy, Oakfield, Pavilion and Stafford with annual assessment update duties.

 • Continued contractual obligation with the City of Batavia for annual review of assessments.
-Collaboration between City Assessor, County, NYSORPTS and GAR Associates has replaced full time assessor position.
-All properties were analyzed using Computerized Assisted Appraisal techniques for the 2011 fiscal year.
+Collaboration between the City Assessor, County, NYSORPTS and GAR Associates has replaced a full time assessor position.
+All properties were analyzed using Computerized Assisted Appraisal techniques for the 2012 assessment year.
 This collaboration has been extremely successful.

 • All tax maps continue to be maintained in-house, within the Real Property Department, in a digital format using a geodatabase and GIS mapping software.
-The Department performs the reading of all deeds and is making all tax map changes to accomplish this task.
+The Department reads all of the deeds for the county and makes all necessary tax map changes each year.
 Continued working with the GIS Focus Team and Bergmann Associates with the on-going development of the County GIS site.
-Digital maps have been imported into the GIS system as well as 2011 assessment files, making this a very useful tool for our Planning Department, Sheriff’s Department, Health Department and many others.
+Digital maps have been imported into the GIS system as well as 2012 assessment files, making this a very useful tool for our Planning Department, Sheriff’s Department, Health Department and many others.
 The GIS data and the Real Property tax maps have also been made available to the public via the internet.

 This step into digital mapping and GIS has also afforded the County another revenue source, as this digital information has become very popular to many outside vendors.